Andyrooooo/fullstack_svelte_app/README.md

 ### liked Restaurants Endpoint
 <img width="904" alt="Screenshot 2024-04-29 190554" src="https://github.com/Andyrooooo/fullstack_svelte_app/assets/97576252/8defde1e-a764-4a99-b02a-27677e2ab58f">

 #### To the right of the search endpoint will be the "liked" filter functionality.
 This button(with the heart) will grab all the restaurants you have liked from the database.
 This functionality is specific to you by your email so you will only see restaurants YOU liked.
 It corresponds to the heart you will see on each image and when clicked will add to your list of liked restaurants.
+You may also see below the second function "likeRestaurant" this function is when the user clicks the heart icon on the image.
+It will add their email to the specific document and base on the type of filter currently in use will allow it to refresh.

 ```javascript
 JavaScript